branislavjenco/branislavjenco.github.io/posts/2024-07-29-quickly-search-across-branches.md

 ---
-Quickly search in the HEADs of all branches in git with PowerShell July 29th, 2024
+How to quickly search in the HEADs of all branches in git with PowerShell July 29th, 2024
 ---